 Besides the month of October, breast cancer awareness should always be highlighted and discussed.
 1 in 8 women in the United States will develop breast cancer in their lifetime.
 There are also over 3.5 million breast cancer survivors in the United States.

 Breast cancer treatments can be extremely daunting and have negative side effects.
-That’s why it’s essential to follow a healthy lifestyle, not only to manage symptoms, but, hopefully to avoid a diagnosis of breast cancer altogether.
+That’s why it’s essential to follow a healthy lifestyle to manage symptoms and, hopefully, avoid a diagnosis of breast cancer altogether.
 This includes…

 - Eating for immunity.

 - Getting quality sleep.